 Additionally, remember to use text in smart ways.
 Use words to unite your audience and communicate your mission in a concise way.
 A striking font or handwritten script can be very effective, as in this example:

-Remember, too, to always consider your design as a whole; images, text, and colors should all work well together to catch your audience’s attention and make a distinct impression!
+Remember, always consider your design as a whole.
+Images, text, and colors should all work well together to catch your audience’s attention and make a distinct impression!
 A biking club created this well-rounded design to raise funds, for instance:

-Once you understand the parameters that are generally guiding your design, like your group’s mission and the purpose of your shirts, it’s a great idea to browse some visual resources for more inspiration.
+Once you understand the parameters that are guiding your design, like your group’s mission and the purpose of your shirts, it’s a great idea to browse some visual resources for more design inspiration.

 Drawing from multiple resources while brainstorming some initial designs is important to ensure that your group will have a diverse range of choices.

-Creative social media platforms are perfect places to start.
-For example, Bonfire’s Instagram account is curated to feature some top custom t-shirt designs in action.
+Creative social media platforms and curated marketplaces are a perfect places to start.
+For example, our Instagram account and Staff Picks page are curated by our design team to feature some of the best custom t-shirt designs created by our users.

 Pinterest is a particularly good resource for more expansive visual inspiration.
 Check out this collection of examples of major graphic design trends that can inspire your next t-shirt and immediately catch your audience’s attention!